Summer Group & Conference Housing

 IUPUI Smoke Free Policy

-In residential housing where any assigned resident is under the age of 21, paraphernalia or alcohol containers of any kind: closed, open, or empty – are prohibited.
+In residential apartment housing (Riverwalk Apartments) where any assigned resident is under the age of 21, paraphernalia or alcohol containers of any kind: closed, open, or empty – are prohibited.
 Alcohol may only be possessed or consumed in a residential apartment where ALL assigned residents and guests are 21 years or older and may not be possessed or consumed in a lounge, stairwell or other residential common area or in the presence of anyone under the age of 21.

 Activities that result in damage charges include, but are not limited to: